hynky1999/CmonCrawl/HOW_TO_RUN.md

 # Main usage
-Once all extractors are created and configured all you need, you can start extracting.
+Once all extractors are created and configured, you can start extracting.
 ## Docker
 In order to use docker you need to have docker and docker-compose installed.
 If you want to deploy on cluster you will need to use swarm.